veonik/squircy2/README.md

 It features a robust CLI with REPL and auto-completion, a web management interface, an embedded document store, and event based in-program communication.

-Customize the bot's functionality with JavaScript scripts.
+Customize the bot's functionality with JavaScript.
 Bind event handlers to handle events that occur in the application.
 Events come from IRC, the CLI, or even the web.

 Installation